Base Camp is where visitors go to relax, unwind, and get familiar with an anthology of earlier material.

 One of the franchises that has made Mutants so popular is X-Men.
 It has sold millions of comic books and launched a successful movie franchise, the latest instalment of which was X-Men: First Class, the prequel to other X-Men movies.
 How it all began.

-This is the story of the two leaders of the Mutant movement, Professor X and Magneto, or, Charles and Erik, as they were known when they were young.
-We get to see how they grew together, fighting for the mutant cause against the admirable but volatile and belligerent humanity, and how they gradually took separate paths.
+This is the story of the two leaders of the Mutant movement, Professor X and Magneto, or Charles and Erik, as they were known when they were young.
+We get to see how they grew up together, fighting for the mutant cause against the admirable but volatile and belligerent humanity, and how they gradually took separate paths.

 Professor X and Magneto had different views on how to defend their kind (source: wikipedia.org)